C-Johnson83/miniature-journey/README.md

 - Users can add a new employee by providing their first name, last name, role, and manager information.
 - Users can update an employee's role by selecting the employee and specifying the new role.

+### Future Development/Bonus
+Try to add some additional functionality, such as the ability to do the following:

+- Update employee managers.
+- View employees by manager.
+- View employees by department.
+- Delete departments, roles, and employees.
+- View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.

 ## Contributing
 If you'd like to contribute to this project, please follow these guidelines: